pfe1223/grayAreaProject/README.md

 * Computer to run the software

 ## Software
-* Adruino - reads the gesture sensor and sends a message ("L", "R", "U", or "D") to Processing via the serial port
+* Adruino - reads the gesture sensor and sends a message ("L", "R", "U", or "D") to Processing via the serial port.
-* Processing - creates a flow field for particles
+* Processing - creates a flow field for particles based on Perlin Noise.
+The flow field changes based on input from the gesture sensor.
+The particles will draw a line from their previous position to their current position.
+  * A left or right swipe will alter the directions (and thus the particles) of the flow field.
+These swipes will also chanage the color of the particles and their lines.
+  * An up swipe will bring up the instructions page.
+  * A down swip will save the image to a folder on the computer.
+This motion also changes the color palette for the particles.
+There are six palettes with five colors per palette.